 Peal fees are transferred to the Association’s Bell Restoration Fund.

 All peal ringers must be members of the Association.
 Non-members can be elected before the peal attempt provided that the proposer and seconder are Voting Members who are also taking part in the peal.
 Their election must be ratified at any BACBR meeting within 3 months of the peal.
-The proposer should make sure that the new member completes a membership form which should be passed to the relevant District Secretary.
+The proposer should make sure that the new member signs up on the Association’s Member Mojo membership system using this link – Bedfordshire Association of Church Bell Ringers , or, if they don’t have online access, completes a membership form which should be sent to the Association Treasurer – Sue Silver, 3 Heronslee, Shefford, SG17 5FQ

 Recently rung peals can be viewed on our website home page through a ‘live feed’ from the Ringing World’s Bell Board.

-No official number of Bedfordshire Association peals rung appears to have existed until Michael undertook his research.
-Michael produced a chart showing how many peals had been rung by the Bedfordshire Association each year in each tower in Bedfordshire, also the totals each year for peals rung outside Bedfordshire and hand bell peals.
-That chart is in the Association Library and Richard has copied the data into a spreadsheet.
-Please get in touch if you’d like a copy.
-Until 1923 the Association rules required peals to be entered into a Peal Book; Association Peals are now published each year in the Annual Report.
-See below about inspecting the old peal books.
+No official number of Bedfordshire Association peals rung appears to have existed until Michael Orme undertook considerable research in 1975 to ascertain the total number of peals rung by the Bedfordshire Association up to 31st December 1974.
+Michael produced a chart showing how many peals had been rung by the Bedfordshire Association each year in each tower in Bedfordshire, also the totals each year for peals rung outside Bedfordshire and hand bell peals; that chart is in the Association Library.

 The Peal Books from 1897 to 1920 are deposited in Bedfordshire County Records Office. where they can be inspected free of charge (but not taken away) by appointment at Bedfordshire Archives, Riverside Building, Borough Hall, Bedford, MK42 9AP, 01234 228833, email archive@bedford.gov.uk) on Monday, Tuesday, Wednesday, and Friday with separate morning (9.30am to 1.00pm) and afternoon (2.00pm to 4.30pm) sessions.
 The 1897-1906 Peal Book is Catalogue Number X529/7 and the 1906-1920 Peal Book is Catalogue Number X529/8.
 The Association’s 1976 Annual Report (on Page 41) lists Association Records which were deposited at the County Records Office in 1976.